plasne/experiment-catalog/catalog/README.md

 curl -i -X POST -d '{ "name": "project-baseline", "hypothesis": "my baseline" }' -H "Content-Type: application/json" http://localhost:6010/api/projects/project-example/experiments
 ```

 This will create an experiment blob in the project container.
 You should create a baseline experiment like this for each project.
 This baseline gives you a way to compare your experimentation results versus a stable point in time.
-You can mark this experiment as the baseline like this...
+You can mark this experiment as the project baseline like this...

 ```bash
 curl -i -X PATCH http://localhost:6010/api/projects/project-example/experiments/project-baseline/baseline